HDFGroup/hdf5/doc/VFD_SWMR_Punch_List.md

-35. In the documentation, we should note that if a writer deletes an object that the reader has open (possesses an hid_t), and max_lag ticks later the reader tries to access the object by hid_t, the reader get an error result, or crash, or access the wrong object.
+35. In the documentation, we should note that if a writer deletes an object that the reader has open (possesses an hid_t), and max_lag ticks later the reader tries to access the object by hid_t, the reader gets an error result, or crashes, or accesses the wrong object.

 36. Make variable-length data work.
 It cannot work in a simple and reliable fashion with VFD SWMR while structural metadata is mixed